johlei/PerryGraph/README.md

 ## Network

 The network is part of analysing the serial structure of *Perry Rhodan*.
 Nodes in the network represent the characters in the series.
 Edges are established when at least one of the corresponding articles on [Perrypedia](https://www.perrypedia.de) hyperlinks to the other.
 Edges are undirected, a mutual semantic affiliation is assumed.
-Node size and color in the network's visualization is determined by their degree. *ForceAtlas 2* has been used for basic layout; the five nodes with the highest degree have been manually placed in the center for clarity.
+Node size and color in the network's visualization is determined by their degree.
+[ForceAtlas 2](https://doi.org/10.1371/journal.pone.0098679) has been used for basic layout; the five nodes with the highest degree have been manually placed in the center for clarity (on account of the network being topologically close to core periphery networks).

 ## Sources